 Ingredients

-- Sweet Corn provides the main flavor and texture for the fritters, offering sweetness and a satisfying crunch.
+- Sweet Corn - Provides natural sweetness and a satisfying crunch.

-- All-purpose flour provides structure and stability, helping the fritters hold their shape during frying.
+- All-Purpose Flour - Gives structure and stability, helping fritters hold their shape.

 How to Make Easy Fritter Batter for PA Dutch Corn Fritters